erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>My Profile</summary>
 <br>
 My profile page is the same layout as in Code Institute - Boutique Ado Walkthrough Project, but with the correct color theme for this website.
-This page holds all the saved delivery information of the user (if the user has made purchases before) where the user can update the infomration and the page also lists order history with all orders made with that user account.
+This page holds all the saved delivery information of the user (if the user has made purchases before) where the user can update the information and the page also lists order history with all orders made with that user account.
 <br>

 ![Screenshot of profile page](/readme_images/profile.png)